 Funding for The Mojave Project is provided through a California Humanities 2015 California Documentary Project production grant, The Andy Warhol Foundation for the Visual Arts, San Diego State University and a gift from Ed Ruscha.
 The Mojave Project is a project of the Fulcrum Arts’ Emerge fiscal sponsorship program.
 The Mojave Desert Heritage & Cultural Association and KCET Artbound are project partners.

 For downloadable press ready images please visit: mojaveproject.org/press/

 Kim Stringfellow Bio

-Kim Stringfellow is an artist and educator residing in Joshua Tree, California.
-Her practice bridges cultural geography, environmental journalism and experimental documentary into creative, socially engaged transmedia experiences.
-She is a 2015 Guggenheim Fellow in Photography and the 2012 recipient of the Theo Westenberger Award for Artistic Excellence.
-Stringfellow is an associate professor in School of Art + Design at San Diego State University.
+Kim Stringfellow is an artist, educator, writer and curator based in Joshua Tree, CA. Her work bridges cultural geography, public practice and experimental documentary into creative, socially engaged transmedia experiences.
+She is a 2016 Andy Warhol for the Visual Arts Curatorial Fellow and a 2015 Guggenheim Fellow in Photography.
+She was awarded an honorary doctorate from Claremont University in 2018.
+Stringfellow is a Professor at San Diego State University’s School of Art + Design.
 She is the author of two books, Greetings from the Salton Sea: Folly and Intervention in the Southern California Landscape, 1905–2005 and Jackrabbit Homestead: Tracing the Small Tract Act in the Southern California Landscape, 1938–2008 both published by the Center for American Places.
 For more information about Kim Stringfellow, please visit: kimstringfellow.com.